-In the late stages, as people lose the ability to talk clearly, family caregivers will struggle to find new ways to communicate as their loved one uses fewer and fewer words.
+In the late stages, as people lose the ability to speak clearly, family caregivers will struggle to find new ways to communicate using fewer and fewer words.
 Caregivers must learn to interpret facial expressions for sadness, anger, or frustration, and physical gestures such as grasping at undergarments, which may communicate the need to use the bathroom.

 The demands of caregiving intensify as people with dementia approach the end of life.
-In the year before the person's death, 59 percent of caregivers felt they were "on duty" 24 hours a day, and many felt that caregiving during this time was extremely stressful.
-One study of end-of-life care found that 72 percent of family caregivers experienced relief when the person with Alzheimer's disease or another dementia died (Alzheimer's Association, 2016).
+In the year before the person's death, 59% of caregivers felt they were "on duty" 24 hours a day, and many felt that caregiving during this time was extremely stressful.
+One study of end-of-life care found that 72% of family caregivers experienced relief when the person with Alzheimer's disease or another dementia died (Alzheimer's Association, 2019).